forlond/phpunit-testing-tools/docs/symfony_http_client.md

 ## TestHttpClient

-The `TestHttpClient` uses `MockHttpClient` internally, so the assertions will be made against `MockResponse` instances.
+The `TestHttpClient` uses the `MockHttpClient` internally, so the assertions will be made against `MockResponse` instances.

+> [!NOTE]
+> The `TestHttpClient` has the same `MockHttpClient` constructor signature so you can provide a response factory and
+> a base uri.

 ```php
 public function expect(string $method, Constraint|\Stringable|string $uri): self